Don Juan: Later versions

 Don Juans Ende, a play derived from an unfinished 1844 retelling of the tale by poet Nikolaus Lenau, inspired Richard Strauss's orchestral tone poem Don Juan.
 This piece premiered on 11 November 1889, in Weimar, Germany, where Strauss served as Court Kapellmeister and conducted the orchestra of the Weimar Opera.
 In Lenau's version of the story, Don Juan's promiscuity springs from his determination to find the ideal woman.
 Despairing of ever finding her, he ultimately surrenders to melancholy and wills his own death.

 In the film Adventures of Don Juan starring Errol Flynn (1948), Don Juan is a swashbuckling lover of women who also fights against the forces of evil.

 In 1951 the Brazilian writer Guilherme Figueiredo wrote a play entitled Don Juan.

 In 1952, the Spanish writer Jacinto Benavente published his play Ha llegado Don Juan.

+The French play La Mort qui fait le trottoir, by Henry de Montherlant, premiered in 1958: it follows an aging Don Juan, depicted as an unusually benevolent and somewhat grotesque figure.
+In that version Don Juan eventually comes to terms with his own physical decline and, in a break from tradition, escapes punishment to be redeemed by a young woman's love.

+Don Juan is a main character in The Devil's Eye (Djävulens öga), a 1960 Swedish comedy film written and directed by Ingmar Bergman.

 The Spanish writer Gonzalo Torrente Ballester told his version of the legend in the 1963 novel Don Juan.

 Don Juan in Tallinn (1971) is an Estonian film version based on a play by Samuil Aljošin.
 In this version, Don Juan is a woman dressed in men's clothes.
 She is accompanied by her servant Florestino on her adventure in Tallinn, the capital of Estonia.

 In Don Juan, or If Don Juan Were a Woman (1973), a French-Italian co-production, Brigitte Bardot plays a female version of the character.

 Don Juan DeMarco (1995), starring Johnny Depp and Marlon Brando, is a film in which a mental patient is convinced he is Don Juan, and retells his life story to a psychiatrist.